WindSoilder/ajson-rpc2/README.md

 # ajson-rpc2
-An implementation of [json rpc 2.0](http://www.jsonrpc.org/) which is based on python3 asyncio module, it's designed for *async* and *extensible* for json-rpc based protocol (like language server protocol).
+An implementation of [json rpc 2.0](http://www.jsonrpc.org/) which is based on python3 asyncio module, it's designed for *async* and *extensible* for json-rpc based protocol (like language server protocol, or HTTP based json rpc 2.0).
 And the json-rpc protocol is based on *TCP*.

 # Install
 You can use pip to install it (which is prefered way).